xemonix0/Cherry-Doom/docs/nughud.md

 **Patches are alignable**, both horizontally and vertically, and can be disabled by simply not providing any graphic.

 **There is an additional toggle, `nughud_patch_offsets`, that determines whether or not to apply graphic offsets when drawing Patches.**
-Disabling this is useful when using non-exclusive graphics (e.g. ammo pickup sprites), whose offsets may differ across PWADs.
+Disabling this is useful when using non-exclusive graphics (e.g. ammo-pickup sprites), whose offsets may differ across PWADs.
 Otherwise, enabling it is useful when using exclusive graphics, whose offsets are determined by the HUD maker, to allow precise positioning.

 #### Example